-The Company's Articles of association does not stipulate any minimum number of shares to exercise the voting rights.

-Paragraph 1 of Article 23-C CVM (the Portuguese Exchange Code) stipulates, as written in Decree-Law 49/2010 of May 19, that "Shareholders may participate and exercise their voting rights at meetings of the General Meeting provided they hold shares, at 0 hours (GMT) of the fifth business day prior to the date of the meeting (registration date), that entitle them, according to the law and the company's Articles of associations, to at least one vote".
-According to paragraph 5 of Article 13 of the company's Articles of association, for each share there is one vote.
+The Company's Articles of Association does not stipulate any minimum number of shares to exer-cise the voting rights.
+Paragraph 1 of Article 23-C CVM (Securities Exchange Commission) stipulates, as written in Decree-Law 49/2010 of May 19, that "Shareholders may participate and exercise their voting rights at meetings of the General Meeting provided they hold shares, at 0 hours (TMG) of the fifth business day prior to the date of the meeting (registration date), that entitle them, according to the law and the Company's Articles of Associations, to at least one vote".
+According to paragraph 5 of article 13 of the Company Bylaws, for each share there is one vote.

-Statutory regulations on the exercise of voting by post are set out in paragraph 2 of Article 13 of the company's Articles of association, which stipulate that:
+Statutory regulations on the exercise of voting by post are set out in paragraph 2 of Article 13 of the company's bylaws, which stipulate that: